 The 138,000 sq. ft.
-EPISCENTER is an aviation electrical power systems research and development facility that anchors economic revitalization in the area through reclamation of a former eight-acre brownfield.
+EPISCENTER is an aviation electrical power systems research and development facility that anchors economic revitalization in the area through the reclamation of a former eight-acre brownfield.

-Construction employed 665 workers and the Center expects to employ 50 people at the end of 2013, with a potential workforce between 150 and 200 within five years.
+Construction employed 665 workers, and the Center expects to employ 50 people at the end of 2013, with a potential workforce between 150 and 200 within five years.
 A total of $36.5 million in New Markets Tax Credit financing and private capital investment was provided by four community

-development entities: Finance Fund, CityWide Development Corporation, Urban Research Park CDE, LLC and PNC Community Development Corporation.
+development entities: Finance Fund, CityWide Development Corporation, Urban Research Park CDE, LLC, and PNC Community Development Corporation.

-“This public-private partnership is an excellent example of how the New Markets Tax Credit program helps regions create a sustainable economic path,” said James R. Klein, Finance Fund president and chief executive officer.
+“This public-private partnership is an excellent example of how the New Markets Tax Credit program helps regions create a sustainable economic path,” said James R. Klein, Finance Fund president, and chief executive officer.
 “By investing in the EPISCENTER, we are ultimately investing in the future success of the region.”

-With its close proximity to both Wright-Patterson Air Force Base and Tech Town, Dayton’s technology district, the EPISCENTER further solidifies the region’s position a national hub for aerospace research and technology.
+With its close proximity to both Wright-Patterson Air Force Base and Tech Town, Dayton’s technology district, the EPISCENTER further solidifies the region’s position as a national hub for aerospace research and technology.

 “This is a catalytic project for the site,” said Brian Heitkamp of CityWide Corporation, the lead developer of the site.
-“This is the first step in making a long term impact on local economies by developing this type of facility.
+“This is the first step in making a long-term impact on local economies by developing this type of facility.
 Redeveloping brownfield sites is harder to do, but it’s important since they are usually in urban centers.”